Seafarer Health Risks

 4. Gastrointestinal Disorders

-Seafarers frequently suffer from gastrointestinal problems such as gastritis, food poisoning, and diarrhea, which may arise from inadequate access to fresh food, poor hygiene, or contaminated water.
-In severe cases, these conditions can lead to dehydration, requiring medical intervention to avoid further complications.
+Gastrointestinal problems, including gastritis, food poisoning, and diarrhea, are common due to limited fresh food, poor hygiene, or contaminated water.
+Severe cases can lead to dehydration, needing medical help to avoid further issues.

 5. Infections